camunda-community-hub/camunda-platform-7-osgi/README.md

 ##### Step 3

 The third steps works likes the second one, only that it searches for exported ActivityBehaviours.

+#### ProcessApplication API

+If you used a ProcessApplication to start you engine and deploy your processes the EL resolution is limited to beans in your context.xml (that's why you need Blueprint).
+Every bean will be matched by its id in the context.xml.
+The `BlueprintBundleLocalELResolver` won't find any classes/services outside of it.

 ## Resources